Philadelphia Freedoms

-The Philadelphia Freedoms is a tennis team currently competing in World TeamTennis.
+The Philadelphia Freedoms was a tennis team currently competing in World TeamTennis.

 Overview

 The team traces its origins to WTT's inaugural season, in 1974.
 The original team starred tennis legend and social pioneer Billie Jean King, who had beaten Bobby Riggs in the "Battle of the Sexes" the previous year.

-Other members of the team were: Fred Stolle (Australia), Brian Fairlie (New Zealand), Buster Mottram (U.K.), Julie Anthony (US), Tory Ann Fretz (US), Betsy Nagelsen (US) and Kathy Kuykendall (US).
+Other members of the team were: Fred Stolle (Australia), Brian Fairlie (New Zealand), Buster Mottram (UK), Julie Anthony (US), Tory Ann Fretz (US), Betsy Nagelsen (US) and Kathy Kuykendall (US).

 Julie Anthony later married the owner of the team, Dick Butera, and they settled in Aspen, Colorado, where she practices as a sports psychologist.
 Nagelsen married the late Mark McCormack, the founder and chairman of International Management Group.
 McCormack who represented Tiger Woods and Michael Jordan amongst others, was often referred to as one of the most powerful men in sports.
 Mottram was a controversial figure who spoke publicly about his extreme right wing views and made unsuccessful attempts to become a Conservative candidate for the British Parliament.
 Stolle was inducted into the International Tennis Hall of Fame in 1985.
 Fretz was inducted into the Intercollegiate Tennis Hall of Fame in 1999.

 Pop singer Elton John was a friend of Billie Jean King's, and was invited to participate in a promotional match during one of the team's games.
 In return, he was later inspired to write a song about King, also called "Philadelphia Freedom."
 In 1974, the Freedoms had the league's best regular-season record, but were upset by the Denver Racquets in the championship game.
 The following year, the Freedoms merged with the Boston Lobsters.

 The current team joined WTT in 2001.
 Before the beginning of the 2008 season, the Philadelphia Freedoms announced they would be leaving their previous home at Cabrini College.
 Their home matches would be played at a temporary tennis stadium that seated 3,000 in a parking lot outside the King of Prussia mall in King of Prussia, Pennsylvania (located near Philadelphia) from 2008 to 2009.
 From 2010 to 2016, the Freedoms played their home matches at The Pavilion on the campus of Villanova University.
 In 2017, the Freedoms home court moved to Hagan Arena on the campus of Saint Joseph's University, returning to play within the City of Philadelphia for the first time since 1974.